Uses of English verb forms: Future

 Don't go near that bomb!
 It's going to explode!

 The morphological present tense can be used to refer to future times, particularly in conditional sentences and dependent clauses.

 If the world ends tomorrow, I won't be surprised.

 If next year is worse than this one, I will be surprised.

 The morphologically past variants of future modals can be used to create a periphrastic future-in-the-past construction.
 Here the sentence as a whole refers to some particular past time, but would win refers to a time in the future relative to that past time.
 See Future tense.

 She knew that she would win the game.

 Aspects

 Simple

 "Simple" forms of verbs are those appearing in constructions not marked for either progressive or perfect aspect (I go, I don't go, I went, I will go, etc., but not I'm going or I have gone).

 Simple constructions normally denote a single action (perfective aspect), as in Brutus killed Caesar, a repeated action (habitual aspect), as in I go to school, or a relatively permanent state, as in We live in Dallas.
 They may also denote a temporary state (imperfective aspect), in the case of stative verbs that do not use progressive forms (see below).

-For uses of specific simple constructions, see the sections below on present simple, past simple, future simple, and conditional simple.